Immunodeficiency (Weak Immune System Due to Hereditary Diseases, Primary Immunodeficiency) in cats

 -

 How is primary immunodeficiency diagnosed in cats?
-Diagnosis is made through a combination of clinical symptoms, blood tests, and genetic tests.
-It may also be necessary to test the immune system’s ability to respond to vaccines.
+Diagnosis is made through a combination of clinical symptoms, blood tests, and genetic testing.
+It may also be necessary to test the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. for its ability to respond to vaccines.

 -